KQM-git/TCL/docs/evidence/combat-mechanics/tech/aim-cancel.md

 * PC and Mobile: Tap the Aim key (R) on the same frame you release Attack (M1).
 * Controller: Release both the Aim button and the Attack button on the same frame.

-ARCC is easier to do at 30 fps, as the frame lengths are longer.
+ARCC is easier to do at 30 FPS, as the frame lengths are longer.

 ARCC shots have some quirks that are different from normal charged shots: